SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 > 8.10.2 Proportion of adults (15 years and older) with an account at a bank or other financial institution or with a mobile-money-service provider

 This target is interpreted to cover research about

+* expanding access to financial services from domestic institutions
+* enhancing financial inclusion through infrastructure or digital innovation

+This includes studies on barriers to financial access, especially for underserved populations, as well as efforts to improve institutional capacity, regulatory frameworks, and technological tools (e.g., mobile banking, fintech) to support inclusive economic participations.

+This interpretation takes into account the two indicators with regards to both the physical infrastructure required for banks and ATMs, as well as digital infrastructure for mobile banking solutions.

 ```py
 TS=